mohammadanas/projects/README.md

 # projects
-Repository for work ML/AI work
+Repository for work Math fun and ML/AI work